upcmd/updocs-content/logs/c0163_vvvv.md

     -
      .. ok
     . ok
+    --Step1: [
-    --Step1: [: inspect if the correct parameter has been passed in correctly with default value
+    inspect if the correct parameter has been passed in correctly with default value
     in block func
     ]
     current exec runtime vars:
     (*core.Cache)({
-      "loopitem": "Japan",
       "up_runtime_task_layer_number": 1,
+      "aaa": "var_a_from_task",
       "countries": {
         "Austraila",
         "US",
         "China",
         "Japan"
       },
-      "aaa": "var_a_from_task",
+      "loopitem": "Japan",
       "loopindex": 3,
       "loopindex1": 4
     })